infinityworks/snow-cannon/README.md

 ## Creating Snowpipes
 Creating roles, databases and warehouses are easy, creating Snowpipes requires a little finesse.
 The following summaries the steps, though the specifics which follow must be observed.
-- First deploy the data lake bucket in `./aws/S3/`.
+- First deploy the data lake bucket in `./aws/s3/`.
 - Next we must create a database and schema where an external stage can live.
 - If it does not already exist, create the landing table where data will be ingested into.
 - Next we require an account integration to connect to an external AWS account.
 - Once this has been established we can create the external stage, which is dependent on the account integration and S3 data lake bucket.
 - Now Snowflake has set its external ID we can create the IAM role which will allow Snowflake to read from the S3 data lake, this is located in `./aws/iam/`.
 - Finally, create the Snowpipe.
-The pipe's SQS ARN is immediately used to configure the S3 event notifications; as files land in the bucket they will be consumed and data copied to the landing table.
+The pipe's SQS ARN is immediately used to configure the S3 event notifications.
+As files land in the bucket they will be consumed and data copied to the landing table.

 ### The Specifics
 First name your project, this name will comprise the data lake bucket name and will persist in infra naming throughout.
 You will find this in `aws/s3/environment/environment.tfvars`.

-Next create the data lake from which we will consume `.csv` files; navigate to `./aws/S3/` and run:
+Next create the data lake from which we will consume `.csv` files; navigate to `./aws/s3/` and run:

     terraform init -backend=true -backend-config=environment/backend-config.tfvars
     terraform plan -var-file=environment/environment.tfvars -out=tfplan